Give me the basics: How do I get certified?

 How soon do I have to declare my intention to enter the Teacher Education program?

 Generally speaking, you'll want to begin having conversations with an advisor in the Education Department about your intentions to pursue certification as early as possible, probably in your first year at Gettysburg, though some students are able to begin their coursework as late as their third year and still earn certification.
-Formal admission to the Teacher Education program does not occur until one calendar year before the intended student teaching semester, which for most students is the Fall Semester of the junior year.
-Students choosing a Ninth Semester student teaching option may apply for the Education Semester as late as the fall of their senior year.
+Formal admission to the Teacher Education program can occur as soon as the initial requirements for admission have been met—for most students, admission happens sometime in the sophomore year, though some enter earlier or later.

 What is the Ninth Semester option?